ohmycloud/website/rst/manual.rst

   when not defined(objc):
     {.fatal: "Compile this program with the objc command!".}

-warning pragma
+warning 编译指示
 --------------
 The ``warning`` pragma is used to make the compiler output a warning message with the given content.
 Compilation continues after the warning.

-hint pragma
+hint 编译指示
 -----------
 The ``hint`` pragma is used to make the compiler output a hint message with the given content.
 Compilation continues after the hint.

-line pragma
+line 编译指示
 -----------
 The ``line`` pragma can be used to affect line information of the annotated statement as seen in stack backtraces: